-Among almost 200 independent nations today, Taiwan is a major success story that should inspire democrats everywhere.
-You have 23 million citizens, are one of about 30 parliamentary democracies, and enjoy a strong economy with a high standard of living, excellent education and good social programs.
+Among almost 200 independent nations today, Taiwan is a major success story that can inspire democrats everywhere.
+It has 23.5 million citizens, is one of about 30 parliamentary democracies, and enjoys a strong economy with a high standard of living, excellent education and good social programs.

-You became an 'Asian Tiger' decades ago primarily because of the strength of your manufacturing/export sector, rule of law, work ethic and universal values.
+It became an 'Asian Tiger' decades ago primarily because of the strength of its manufacturing/export sector, rule of law, work ethic and universal values.
 Taiwan, Canada and other economies have seen many manufacturing jobs since disappear because investors felt-often mistakenly-that they could make larger profits in China.
-The candid indication by Hong Kong's Li Ka-shing, in recent years that he prefers markets with rule of law is no doubt contributing to current questions internationally about China's economy and one-man governance.

-For decades, many academics, writers, and policy makers in democracies were rewarded by the party-state in Beijing with favours for their help in legitimizing its dictatorship and 'party crony capitalism'.
-They often referred to the "Asian Model" and Confucian traditions to justify asserting that democracy is unworkable in China.
-The success of democracy in Japan and South Korea was not convincing enough for some, but Taiwan's model weakened this sophistry considerably.
-Although Taiwan has diplomatic relations now with only 17 U.N. member states and the Holy See, Taiwan passport holders can visit 149 countries without a visa (vs. 74 countries for China.) according to the recently released Henley Passport Index.
 Reporters Without Borders lists Taiwan in 42nd place in the 2018 World Press Freedom Index while China is in 176th place (near North Korea at the very bottom).
 Despite China's population being 58 times that of your own, its total national income is only 10 times larger.
 The 2018 GDP per capita here was US\$25,534, whereas in China it was US\$10,200.